 Change of enrollment term

-If a student is offered admission to a graduate program at Northern Arizona University, and decides not to attend in the term in which they are admitted, they must contact the admitting academic department to request a change to the term of enrollment.
-If approved, the department will notify the Graduate College, and your admission term may be updated.
-Students may only request a deferral of admission once after an initial admission.
+If a student is offered admission to a graduate program at Northern Arizona University and decides not to attend in the term in which they are admitted, they must contact the admitting academic department to request a change to the term of enrollment.
+If approved, the department will notify the Admissions office, and your admission term may be updated.
+Students may request a deferral of admission only once after an initial admission.
 If they wish to defer admission again, they may be required to reapply to their program.

 Change of graduate program/plan

-If you wish to switch to a different graduate program, please contact the Graduate College to determine what steps are needed to facilitate this change.
+If you wish to switch to a different graduate program, please contact the Admissions office to determine what steps are needed to facilitate this change.
 Students who switch graduate programs usually have to reapply to the new program.